Lincoln National Corp Sells 24,607 Shares of NextEra Energy, Inc. (NYSE:NEE)

-Lincoln National Corp cut its stake in shares of NextEra Energy, Inc. (NYSE:NEE – Free Report) by 36.8% in the first quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 42,236 shares of the utilities provider’s stock after selling 24,607 shares during the quarter.
-Lincoln National Corp’s holdings in NextEra Energy were worth $3,256,000 as of its most recent filing with the SEC.
+Lincoln National Corp reduced its position in shares of NextEra Energy, Inc. (NYSE:NEE – Free Report) by 36.8% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 42,236 shares of the utilities provider’s stock after selling 24,607 shares during the period.
+Lincoln National Corp’s holdings in NextEra Energy were worth $3,256,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in NEE.
-United Bank lifted its holdings in shares of NextEra Energy by 9.8% during the first quarter.
-United Bank now owns 9,966 shares of the utilities provider’s stock valued at $844,000 after acquiring an additional 891 shares during the period.
-LSV Asset Management increased its stake in shares of NextEra Energy by 9.2% in the first quarter.
-LSV Asset Management now owns 32,180 shares of the utilities provider’s stock valued at $2,726,000 after buying an additional 2,700 shares in the last quarter.
-Brown Brothers Harriman & Co. increased its stake in shares of NextEra Energy by 11.2% in the first quarter.
-Brown Brothers Harriman & Co. now owns 15,731 shares of the utilities provider’s stock valued at $1,333,000 after buying an additional 1,587 shares in the last quarter.
-Covestor Ltd increased its stake in shares of NextEra Energy by 59.1% in the first quarter.
-Covestor Ltd now owns 878 shares of the utilities provider’s stock valued at $74,000 after buying an additional 326 shares in the last quarter.
-Finally, Ergoteles LLC acquired a new stake in shares of NextEra Energy in the first quarter valued at $793,000.
+Several other large investors have also modified their holdings of the company.
+United Bank boosted its holdings in NextEra Energy by 9.8% in the 1st quarter.
+United Bank now owns 9,966 shares of the utilities provider’s stock valued at $844,000 after purchasing an additional 891 shares during the period.
+LSV Asset Management lifted its position in NextEra Energy by 9.2% in the first quarter.
+LSV Asset Management now owns 32,180 shares of the utilities provider’s stock worth $2,726,000 after purchasing an additional 2,700 shares during the period.
+Brown Brothers Harriman & Co. lifted its holdings in shares of NextEra Energy by 11.2% during the first quarter.
+Brown Brothers Harriman & Co. now owns 15,731 shares of the utilities provider’s stock valued at $1,333,000 after acquiring an additional 1,587 shares during the period.
+Covestor Ltd lifted its holdings in shares of NextEra Energy by 59.1% during the first quarter.
+Covestor Ltd now owns 878 shares of the utilities provider’s stock valued at $74,000 after acquiring an additional 326 shares during the period.
+Finally, Ergoteles LLC bought a new position in shares of NextEra Energy during the first quarter valued at $793,000.
 77.70% of the stock is owned by institutional investors.

 NextEra Energy Announces Dividend

-The company also recently announced a quarterly dividend, which was paid on Thursday, June 15th.
-Shareholders of record on Tuesday, May 30th were paid a $0.4675 dividend.
-This represents a $1.87 annualized dividend and a yield of 2.52%.
+The business also recently announced a quarterly dividend, which was paid on Thursday, June 15th.
+Shareholders of record on Tuesday, May 30th were issued a dividend of $0.4675 per share.
+This represents a $1.87 dividend on an annualized basis and a yield of 2.52%.
 The ex-dividend date of this dividend was Friday, May 26th.
-NextEra Energy’s payout ratio is 55.65%.
+NextEra Energy’s dividend payout ratio (DPR) is currently 55.65%.

-In related news, CEO John W. Ketchum purchased 13,600 shares of the stock in a transaction on Wednesday, June 14th.
-The shares were purchased at an average price of $74.26 per share, with a total value of $1,009,936.00.
-Following the transaction, the chief executive officer now directly owns 184,485 shares of the company’s stock, valued at $13,699,856.10.
-The acquisition was disclosed in a filing with the SEC, which is available at this hyperlink.
-In related news, CEO John W. Ketchum purchased 13,600 shares of the stock in a transaction on Wednesday, June 14th.
-The shares were purchased at an average price of $74.26 per share, with a total value of $1,009,936.00.
-Following the transaction, the chief executive officer now directly owns 184,485 shares of the company’s stock, valued at $13,699,856.10.
-The acquisition was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, EVP Robert Coffey sold 4,000 shares of the business’s stock in a transaction that occurred on Wednesday, June 14th.
-The stock was sold at an average price of $74.90, for a total value of $299,600.00.
-Following the transaction, the executive vice president now directly owns 11,292 shares in the company, valued at approximately $845,770.80.
-The disclosure for this sale can be found here.
+In other NextEra Energy news, CEO John W. Ketchum acquired 13,600 shares of the business’s stock in a transaction dated Wednesday, June 14th.
+The shares were acquired at an average price of $74.26 per share, for a total transaction of $1,009,936.00.
+Following the acquisition, the chief executive officer now directly owns 184,485 shares of the company’s stock, valued at approximately $13,699,856.10.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, EVP Robert Coffey sold 4,000 shares of NextEra Energy stock in a transaction dated Wednesday, June 14th.
+The stock was sold at an average price of $74.90, for a total transaction of $299,600.00.
+Following the transaction, the executive vice president now owns 11,292 shares in the company, valued at approximately $845,770.80.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO John W. Ketchum bought 13,600 shares of the business’s stock in a transaction on Wednesday, June 14th.
+The stock was purchased at an average price of $74.26 per share, for a total transaction of $1,009,936.00.
+Following the purchase, the chief executive officer now directly owns 184,485 shares in the company, valued at approximately $13,699,856.10.
+The disclosure for this purchase can be found here.
 Company insiders own 0.18% of the company’s stock.

 NextEra Energy Company Profile